eserlxl/aurgen/doc/AUR.md

 - **`--ascii-armor`, `-a`**: Use ASCII-armored signatures (.asc) instead of binary signatures (.sig) for GPG signing.
 Some AUR helpers (like aurutils) prefer ASCII-armored signatures.
 - **`--dry-run`, `-d`**: Run all steps except the final `makepkg -si` (useful for CI/testing).
 - **`--no-wait`**: Skip the post-upload wait for asset availability after uploading assets to GitHub releases (for CI/advanced users).
 Can also be enabled by setting the `NO_WAIT=1` environment variable.
 This disables the wait/retry/prompt after uploading assets in `aur` mode, allowing for faster CI or scripting workflows.
 If the asset is not immediately available, you may need to retry `makepkg` after a short delay.
-- **`--maxdepth N`**: Set maximum search depth for lint and dependency detection (default: 5).
-This controls how deep the script searches for files when detecting build dependencies and when running lint checks.
-Useful for large projects where you want to limit the search scope.
+- **`--maxdepth N`**: Set maximum search depth for lint mode only (default: 5).
+This controls how deep the script searches for files when running lint checks.
+Dependency detection now uses git-tracked files filtered by the same logic used for AUR package creation, ensuring only relevant source files are considered.
 - **`--help`, `-h`**: Print detailed help and exit (includes options, documentation pointers, etc.).
 - **`--usage`**: Print a minimal usage line and exit (no color, no extra text; suitable for scripts/AUR helpers).